giantswarm/releases/aws/v11.5.3/README.md

 # :zap: Giant Swarm Release v11.5.3 for AWS :zap:

-This release proides a new cluster-operator which fixes preventing release upgrade when reference id does not align with the G8sControlPlane id or MachineDeployment id.
+This release provides a new cluster-operator which fixes preventing release upgrade when reference id does not align with the G8sControlPlane id or MachineDeployment id.

 ## Change details